Silvije Strahimir Kranjčević: Legacy

-The Museum of Literature and Theatre Arts of Bosnia and Herzegovina in Sarajevo houses his memorial room with most of his literary legacy.
+The Museum of Literature and Theater Arts of Bosnia and Herzegovina in Sarajevo houses his memorial room with most of his literary legacy.
 Parts of his legacy are also kept in the Institute for the History of Croatian Literature, Theatre and Music of the Croatian Academy of Sciences and Arts and in the National and University Library in Zagreb.
 His digitalized legacy has been published on the Internet by the CARNET.

 Exhibitions about him were organized in Zagreb in 1958. at the Institute of Literature of the Croatian Academy of Sciences and Arts and in Sarajevo in 1988. at the MKKU.

 A portrait mask (Ivan Meštrović, 1907), a sketch for a monument (Ivan Kožarić, 1959), and portrait sculptures (Vanja Radauš, 1961; Zvonimir Kamenar, 1978) were made in his image.

 In Zagreb, a monument was erected in front of the Faculty of Philosophy (Tomislav Ostoja, 1962) and a bust was placed in front of the elementary school in Bogišićeva Street (Ksenija Kantoci).
 His portraits in oil were painted by Bela Čikoš Sesija (1908) and Miljenko Stančić (1961).

 Croatian Post released a postage stamp in his honour in 2008, as a part of the series 'Notable Croats' (Znameniti Hrvati).